What to expect at Cape Hillsborough

 The beach at Cape Hillsborough is stunning and definitely one of the best in Australia.

-During our stay, we did all the walks and learned a lot about Cape Hillsborough and the traditional owners.
+During our stay, we did all the walks and learned a lot about Cape Hillsborough and its traditional owners.
 It is a great place to stay with your family for at least a week.

 The place gets busy during the school holidays, so make sure you book your spot early enough.